Cauchy-Schwarz Regularized Autoencoder: Cauchy-Schwarz Regularized Autoencoder

-The distribution $q_{\phi}(y|x)$ for the missing labels is similar to a discriminative classifier and we can use this knowledge to construct the best classifier possible as our inference model.
-This distribution is also used at test time for predictions of any unseen data.
-In the objective function the label predictive distribution $q_{\phi}(y|x)$ contributes only to the second term relating to the unlabelled data, which is an undesirable property if we wish to use this distribution as a classifier.
-Ideally, all model and variational parameters should learn in all cases.
-To remedy this we add a classification loss to the overall objective such that the distribution $q_{\phi}(y|x)$ also learns from labelled data.
-The extended objective function is
+This objective combines both supervised and unsupervised objectives as defined before and adds a classification as done in~\cite{KingmaMRW14}.
+This ensures that the overall objective and in particular the distribution $q_{\phi}(y|x)$ also learn from from the labelled data.

 \textbf{Multi-output labels} When learning multi-output labels, we have labels $y \in \{0, 1\}^L$ where $L$ is the number of ouputs.
 We assume a factorized prior for $y$ given by $p(y)=\prod_{i=1}^L p(y^{i}), \; p(y^i) = \textrm{Cat}(y|\pi)$.
 If using the semi-supervised model described before, the unlabelled objective requires marginalizing over all possible label classes.
 In the setting of a label with $L$ outputs $y \in \{0, 1\}^L$ marginalizing over all possible label combinations equals to $2^{L}$ possible combinations.
 Instead we approximate $y$ by sampling from the Gumbel-Softmax distribution~\cite{JangGP17}.
-An introduction to the Gumbel-Softmax reparameterization can found in the Appendix~\ref{app:sec:gumbel}.